48 Hours in Bangkok

 Visa Trouble

-After relaxing for a bit back at the hostel we headed out to buy swimming shorts for Morten and to find dinner.
+After relaxing for a bit back at the hostel, we headed out to buy Morten swimming shorts and find dinner.

-We walked for quite a while but either the restaurants were too busy or we merely had a hard time deciding on a suitable spot.
-We did end up enjoying a nice dinner at a hotel near our hostel.
+We walked for quite a while, but either the restaurants were too busy or we had difficulty deciding on a suitable spot.
+We enjoyed a nice dinner at a hotel near our hostel.

-We are still not sure how we could have missed this.
-Perhaps just the rush of Christmas and letting our guard down a bit.
+We are still unsure how we could have missed this—perhaps just the rush of Christmas and letting our guard down a bit.

 Nightime at Thaniya Road in Silom, Bangkok, Thailand